gajendravaradhan/ETLValidator/README.md

 #### Data Transformation

 This is where all the the business logic of data transformations happen.
-Any custom transformation you need should go in here as methods.
+Any custom transformation you need should be added to the ```DataTransformerImpl``` class and its method signature added to the parent interface.
+If you are consuming this project as a jar, you should be extending the ```DataTransformerImpl``` class

 #### Reporter